The Current

 Long COVID exhibit pronounced spasticity in the sinew channels, particularly

 through the cervical region and intercostal muscles of the ribs.
-This
+Represented in TCM as the Yin wei mai (upper Chong), this

 While many TCM practitioners do not address tissue-level issues directly,